Are you on the verge of starting your cloud migration journey? Here are a few tips to help guide you through the process.

 Learning and Growth

+DON’T: The previous point being said, don’t replace your hard working experts with automation.
 DO: As a replacement, invest in learning and don’t expect it to happen automatically.
 Encouraging agility and innovation during this process is crucial.
 Automation is important, but only in conjunction with new learning.

 Security and Trust

 DON’T: Finally don’t treat your network like a security boundary.
 Using the same network that you used in 2010 doesn’t do you any favours.
 And don’t expect that you’ll find your perfect match in terms of frameworks and diagnostics tools on your first try.
+DO: Try to iterate governance and improve each time.
+Aim for progress over time.

 Do you need a partner with Azure or digital transformation expertise?

 Want guidance on finding a strategy and determining a roadmap?
 We at Optimus understand the needs of each company, and are an extension of your organization.
 We will use our expertise in Azure and the Cloud Adoption Framework to successfully guide you through your digital transformation, no matter where you are on your journey.
-To learn more and set up a complimentary discovery session, click here
+To learn more and set up a complimentary discovery session, click here.